detri/entt_ext/README.md

 ### Systems
 Systems take an alternate philosophy to `entt::process`.
 They are virtual classes with an overrideable `update` method which takes a `float`.
-Also, their constructor takes and stores a non-owning `entt::registry`.
+The base constructor takes and stores a non-owning `entt::registry` pointer.
 They assume the registry will always outlive them.
+The advantage of this assumption is that systems can define and manage their own views and access registry context data while still being encapsulated, without needing void pointer arguments for arbitrary data.

 #### Example
 ```c++